Ask us a question

 Using a Standard authorization form lets you manage who can get information about your health conditions and claims.
-For example, you might allow BCBSXX to talk with your daughter if she’s helping manage your care.
+For example, you might allow BCBSNM to talk with your daughter if she’s helping manage your care.
 Just keep in mind using the form is completely your choice.
 You don’t have to use one if you don’t want anyone to have access to your information.
 BCBS won’t release your PHI to another person/third party unless you give us permission to do so.

 Explanation of Benefits (EOB) and Dependents

 As a reminder, EOB forms are available on the Blue Access for MembersSM (BAM) account for the policy holder.
 If you’re covering dependents on your health plan, you don’t need a Standard authorization form (SAF) to receive – and view – their EOB information in BAM’s Claim Center.
 Since only the policy holder can view EOB, dependents can’t see their EOB or those of anyone else on the plan through their account.
 The policy holder can share EOB with their dependents by printing the EOB from BAM or emailing the EOB to their dependent.
 If you’d like for a dependent to be able to request a paper copy of an EOB for someone else on the plan other than themselves, you’ll need to submit an SAF.

 Think about getting involved with your PHI so you’re sure it’s not stolen.
 Thankfully I found my wallet while I was at the grocery store; ensure that your PHI stays similarly protected.

 1 U.S. Department of Health & Human Services